 George W. Thomas was one of the most pivotal figures in the development of piano blues.
 His New Orleans Hop Scop Blues is one of the earliest blues known.
 Even more significant is that Thomas is known to have originated three bass patterns used in boogie woogie: the walking bass, standing bass, and the arched pattern first published in The Rocks.

-Thomas started out very close to the ragtime tradition, reflected by compositions like The Bull Frog Rag and That Rat Proof Rag.
+Thomas started out very close to the ragtime tradition, reflected by compositions like That Bull Frog Rag and That Rat Proof Rag.
 New Orleans Hop Scop Blues, published 1916, and Houston blues, published 1918, also contain ragtime elements such as diminished-seventh chord introductions.
-After Thomas had acclimated to the Chicago blues scene Houston Blues was republished in 1922 with a more contemporary introduction.
+After Thomas had acclimated to the Chicago blues scene, Houston Blues was republished in 1922 with a more contemporary introduction.

-Another difference was that the original version of Houston Blues changed key between the verse and chorus while the later version kept both sections in the same key, more typical of the blues.
+Another difference was that the 1918 version of Houston Blues changed key between the verse and chorus while the 1922 version kept both sections in the same key, more typical of the blues.